kobe1104/Death-Star/README.md

 ## Future Directions for the Project

 ### Make More Levels
-  Make more interesting levels such as making Death Star invisible and only leave the path for harder levels.
+  I will focus on creating more levels with different theme and conditions such as making the asteroids flashing so they are harder to predict.
 ### Make Different Weapons
-  Allows players get better weapons!
-### Upgrade Death Star Picture
-  Actually use the Death Star picture for it.
+  Allowing players to upgrade the weapon after getting certain items or achieving goals.